Troubleshooting network performance

 This AzureCT command installs iPerf and PSPing in a new directory "C:\ACTTools", it also opens the Windows Firewall ports to allow ICMP and port 5201 (iPerf) traffic.

 Run the performance test

 First, on the remote host you must install and run iPerf in server mode.
 Also ensure the remote host is listening on either 3389 (RDP for Windows) or 22 (SSH for Linux) and allowing traffic on port 5201 for iPerf.
-If the remote host is windows, install the AzureCT and run the Install-LinkPerformance command to set up iPerf and the firewall rules needed to start iPerf in server mode successfully.
+If the remote host is Windows, install the AzureCT and run the Install-LinkPerformance command.
+The command will set up iPerf and the firewall rules needed to start iPerf in server mode successfully.

 Once the remote machine is ready, open PowerShell on the local machine and start the test:

 This command runs a series of concurrent load and latency tests to help estimate the bandwidth capacity and latency of your network link.

 Review the output of the tests

 The detailed results of all the iPerf and PSPing tests are in individual text files in the AzureCT tools directory at "C:\ACTTools."